seoanezonjic/ExpHunterSuite/Readme.md

 ## DOCUMENTATION - README

 # DEgenes Hunter
-> Protocol to undertake the key steps in the analysis of transcriptomics experiments, including differentially expressed gene detection, functional enrichment and the co-expression analysis.
+> Protocol to undertake the key steps in the analysis of transcriptomics experiments, including differentially expressed gene detection, a co-expression analysis and the functional enrichment.

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]